Prince Edward, Duke of Kent: Early life and education

-Prince Edward was born on 9 October 1935, at No. 3 Belgrave Square, London, to the Duke and Duchess of Kent.
+Edward was born on 9 October 1935, at No. 3 Belgrave Square, London, to Prince George, Duke of Kent, and Princess Marina, Duchess of Kent.
 Home Secretary Sir John Simon was present to verify the birth.
 His father was the fourth son of King George V and Queen Mary.
 His mother was the daughter of Prince Nicholas of Greece and Denmark and Grand Duchess Elena Vladimirovna of Russia.
 He was baptised in the Private Chapel of Buckingham Palace on 20 November 1935 by Archbishop of Canterbury Cosmo Lang.
 His godparents were his grandparents, King George V, Queen Mary and Prince Nicholas of Greece and Denmark; as well as the Prince of Wales; the Princess Royal, the Duke of Connaught and Strathearn (whose son, Prince Arthur of Connaught, stood proxy); and the Duchess of Argyll.

-Prince Edward began his education at Ludgrove, a preparatory school in Berkshire, before going on to Eton College and then Le Rosey in Switzerland.
+Edward began his education at Ludgrove, a preparatory school in Berkshire, before going on to Eton College and then Le Rosey in Switzerland.
 After school he entered the Royal Military Academy Sandhurst, where he won the Sir James Moncrieff Grierson prize for foreign languages.
 Edward speaks fluent French, having been raised in a house where, according to the words of his younger brother, Prince Michael of Kent, his mother and aunts spoke French as a matter of preference.

-On 25 August 1942, Prince Edward's father, the Duke of Kent, was killed when his plane crashed in bad weather in Caithness.
-Prince Edward, at six years old, succeeded his father as Duke of Kent, Earl of St Andrews and Baron Downpatrick.
-As a member of the royal family, Prince Edward began performing engagements at an early age.
+On 25 August 1942, Edward's father, the Duke of Kent, was killed when his plane crashed in bad weather in Caithness.
+Edward, at six years old, succeeded his father as Duke of Kent, Earl of St Andrews and Baron Downpatrick.
+As a member of the royal family, Edward began performing engagements at an early age.
 In 1952, at the age of 16, he walked behind the coffin of his uncle, George VI, at his state funeral.
 In 1953, he attended the coronation of his cousin, Elizabeth II, and was the third to pay homage at her throne, following the dukes of Edinburgh and Gloucester.